The Beginning and the End (Millennium): Plot

-The episode begins in media res from the ending of the preceding episode, "Paper Dove", showing Millennium Group member Frank Black (Lance Henriksen) returning by plane to Seattle with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady).
+The episode begins in media res from the ending of the preceding episode, showing Millennium Group consultant Frank Black (Lance Henriksen) returning by plane to Seattle with his wife Catherine (Megan Gallagher) and daughter Jordan (Brittany Tiplady).
 As Black takes Jordan to their car, Catherine is drugged and kidnapped by a strange man (Doug Hutchison).
 The abductor—the Polaroid Man—hides Catherine in his car and escapes with her to the mountains overlooking the city.

-Black's fellow Group members arrive to help, though he had not yet contacted any of them.
-They set up roadblocks throughout the city but are unsuccessful in finding Catherine.
+Black's fellow Group members arrive to help, even though he had not yet contacted any of them.
+The Group sets up roadblocks throughout Seattle but are unsuccessful in finding Catherine.
 Black returns home, where his colleague Peter Watts (Terry O'Quinn) tells him about trying to conceive a son with his wife.
-Watts had once been assigned to a child-murder case in which the dismembered infant's body had been found in a cooler.
-He believed that God would reward him with his longed-for son if he could find the killer—years later, he still only has his three daughters, which has caused him to realize you must sacrifice one thing to gain another.
+Watts recounts having been assigned to a child murder case in which the dismembered infant's body had been found in a cooler; he believed that God would reward him with his longed-for son if he could find the killer—years later, he still only has his three daughters, which has caused him to realize you must sacrifice one thing to gain another.
 Watts then has a Group member install software on Black's computer, allowing him access to sensitive documents—Black comments that he thought he already had full access before.
 Watts also explains that the Group's interest in Black is the reason for the Polaroid Man's actions.
 Elsewhere, the Polaroid Man ties up Catherine in a dark room.

-Black struggles to find anything useful while investigating the abduction.
-However, he begins to experience seemingly-psychic visions which lead him to believe she is being held in their former home.
-The police raid the address but find it empty; Black finds a polaroid of another house inside.
-He is able to track down the address of this house, but goes alone this time.
-Reaching it, he finds Catherine in the basement, bound to a rafter.
+Black struggles to find anything useful while investigating Catherine's abduction.
+However, he begins to experience seemingly psychic visions which lead him to believe she is being held in their former home.
+The police raid the address but find it empty; Black finds a Polaroid of another house inside.
+He is able to track down the address of this house but goes alone.
+There, he finds Catherine in the basement, bound to a rafter.
 He goes to untie her but is blinded by a camera flash.
 He struggles with the Polaroid Man, which we see through a series of photographs taken by the man's camera.
 Black is able to wrest the Polaroid Man's knife away from him and stab him to death.
 Returning home, Catherine packs a suitcase for Black, telling him that she cannot have him in their home for the time being, believing that he sacrificed a part of himself in killing her attacker.
-She hopes that time apart might help him recover what he is missing inside; he takes the case and drives off.
+She hopes that time apart might help him recover what he is missing inside; he takes the suitcase and drives off.